1976–77 West Bromwich Albion F.C. season: Review

-West Bromwich Albion's season opened away to Leeds United in the First Division on 21 August, and despite taking a first-half 2–0 lead with goals from Alistair Brown and Tony Brown, they drew 2–2 after two late Leeds goals.
+Prior to the start of the league campaign, West Brom took part in the 1976–77 Anglo-Scottish Cup, but were eliminated after a third-place finish in their group and so played their final match in the competition on 14 August.
+West Bromwich Albion's league season opened away to Leeds United in the First Division on 21 August, and despite taking a first-half 2–0 lead with goals from Alistair Brown and Tony Brown, they drew 2–2 after two late Leeds goals.
 A pair of home matches followed, first a 1–0 defeat at home to Liverpool and then a 2–0 victory over Norwich City, again with goals from both Alistair and Tony Brown.
 A 1–0 defeat to Queens Park Rangers was followed by a 1–0 victory over Birmingham City again with Tony Brown scoring.
 Following a 1–1 draw at home to Coventry City, the club re-signed Irish international Ray Treacy, who had left the club in 1968, and he scored both West Brom goals in a 2–2 draw away to Derby County in his first game back to leave the Baggies 11th after 7 matches played.
+West Brom did beat Liverpool after a replay in the second round of the League Cup, but were knocked out in the third round after a 2–0 defeat to Third Division club Brighton & Hove Albion.

 Treacy scored twice again in West Brom's opening match of October, alongside Tony Brown and Mick Martin, as the club beat Tottenham Hotspur 4–2 after going 2–0 behind, and despite losing 2–0 away to Newcastle United in their following match, Treacy scored his fifth in four matches with the final goal of a 4–0 victory over Manchester United after goals from Johnny Giles, Alistair Brown, Len Cantello.
+A 1–0 defeat to Middlesbrough and a 3–0 win over West Ham United followed, before the club were beaten 7–0 by Ipswich Town.
+The match is both Ipswich's joint largest margin of victory and West Brom's joint largest margin of defeat in any match.